sad912/reading-notes/Vue3 Guide.md

 App root component’s content will be rendered inside the element.

-App instance exposes a `.config` object that allows us to configure a few app-level options, for example an app-level erro handler:
+App instance exposes a `.config` object that allows us to configure a few app-level options, for example an app-level error handler:

 ```other
 app.config.errorHandler = (err) => {